-In 2011 Flintshire introduced its Managed Weekly Collection service (MWC) which changed waste collections in the County from a weekly, black sack and back door service to weekly recycling and food collections with fortnightly collections of non-recyclable waste alternating with garden waste - with all of the waste streams collected at the kerbside.
+In 2011 Flintshire introduced its Managed Weekly Collection service (MWC) which changed waste collections in the County from a weekly, black sack and back door service to weekly recycling and food collections with fortnightly collections of non-recyclable waste alternating with garden waste - with all of the various waste streams being collected at the kerbside.

-This change significantly improved the Council's recycling performance and the Council have since met all of the statutory targets set by Welsh Government (WG) with the next significant targets being 64% in 2019/20 and 70% in 2025.
-Recycling performance is measured taking into account all municipal waste with the two major contributory areas being kerbside collections and the waste received at the Councils Household Recycling Centres (HRC's).

-The Council continues to perform well in terms of recycling and the current performance for 2016/17 is 67%, which is already ahead of the scheduled 2019/20 target but without further operational and policy changes it is likely that the performance will now level off.
+This change significantly improved the Council's recycling performance and the Council have since met all of the statutory targets set by Welsh Government (WG), with the next significant targets being 64% in 2019/20 and 70% in 2025.
+The Council continues to perform well and the performance for 2016/17 was 67%, which is already ahead of the scheduled 2019/20 target but without further operational and policy changes, it is likely that the performance will now level off.

-This reports provides an update on the previously approved changes to the waste collection rounds which will help improve recycling levels and provides an update on the Councils HRC redevelopment programme which will also contribute significantly to future recycling levels.
-The report also seeks approval for the updated Household Waste Collection and Household Recycling Centre Operations policy, which has been amended to mirror the above changes.
+This reports provides an update on the previously approved changes to the waste collection rounds, which will help improve recycling levels and provides an update on the Councils Household Recycling Centres (HRC) redevelopment programme, which will also contribute significantly to future recycling levels.
+The report also seeks approval for the updated Household Waste Collection and Household Recycling Centre Operations policy, which has been amended to reflect the above changes.